DB-Explore: Automated Database Exploration and Instruction Synthesis for Text-to-SQL: Methodology

 Semantic knowledge extraction mechanism leverages LLMs' internal knowledge to discover latent schema relationships through a self-guided paradigm.
 The process initiates by sampling schema subgraphs $S$ from the DB Graph via random walk sampling, containing table/column metadata and structural relationships.

 Self-instruction has been shown to be an effective way to synthesize data \citep{wang2022self}.
 The instruction synthesis pipeline operates through a self-instruct framework initialized using manually-crafted template.
 We prompt the LLM with $S$ and randomly sampled seed instructions as demonstrations to synthesize novel queries $Q$ through schema-constrained synthesis.
-For instance, given columns "order\_amount" and "customer\_country", the model generates: "List customers from Canada with total orders exceeding 500" The generated ⟨$Q$, $S$⟩ pairs are subsequently feedback to the LLM to produce executable SQL responses $R$.
+The generated ⟨$Q$, $S$⟩ pairs are subsequently feedback to the LLM to produce executable SQL responses $R$.